The ATLAS Center for Innovation

 Image

-Fig. 4 Proposed Cardiovascular Performance Simulation Platform. (adapted from Gulbulak and Ertas, 2019).
+Figure 4 Proposed Cardiovascular Performance Simulation Platform. (adapted from Gulbulak and Ertas, 2019).

 04. Development of Left Ventricular Assistance Devices (LVAD)